 All of us have individual identities shaped by our sex and gender.
 But what is sex?
 What is gender?
 How do they shape our lives, and how should they?
 In this class, we will look at the work of philosophers, social scientists, activists, and others who try to determine who we are and how we ought to treat one another.
 The questions we will explore include:

-- If there is sex- and/or gender-based oppression, how should we respond to it?
-We will close by considering three issues in the philosophy of sex and gender: first, whether women make a distinctive contribution to morality; second, whether pornography contributes to the oppression of women; and third, whether women (and men) would benefit from changes to marriage.
+If there is sex- and/or gender-based oppression, how should we respond to it?
+We will close by considering two issues in the philosophy of sex and gender: first, whether women make a distinctive contribution to morality; and second, whether women (and men) would benefit from changes to marriage law.